Allegis Group

-Allegis Group, Inc. is an international talent management firm headquartered in Hanover, Maryland, United States.
+Allegis Group, Inc. is a multinational talent management firm headquartered in Hanover, Maryland, United States.
 As of 2018, it had US$13.4 billion in revenue, and 19,000 employees.
-It ranks fourth in the world after Adecco, Randstad and Manpower Inc.
+It ranks fourth in the world after Adecco, Randstad and ManpowerGroup.

 History

 Founded as Aerotek in 1983 by Jim C. Davis and Steve Bisciotti, the company originally focused on the engineering and aerospace industry.
-Davis remains Allegis Group's CEO today; Bisciotti would go on to become owner of the Baltimore Ravens.
+Bisciotti would go on to become owner of the Baltimore Ravens.
+As of January 2023, Jay Alvather serves as the Allegis Group CEO.